yingweiwo

 Additional Infomation

-/EXPL/ Twenty eight patients with heterozygous familial hypercholesterolemia were treated with mevalonic acid (an inhibitor of cholesterol synthesis) for 45 days.
-Patients received a daily dose of 750 to 1500 mg mevalonic acid depending on plasma cholesterol levels.
-Results showed a significant reduction in cholesterol values whereas no significant difference was observed in HDL cholesterol and triglyceride levels.
+/EXPL/ 28 patients with heterozygous familial hypercholesterolemia received 45 days of treatment with mevalonic acid (a cholesterol synthesis inhibitor).
+Patients received 750 to 1500 mg of mevalonic acid daily, depending on their plasma cholesterol levels.
+Results showed a significant reduction in cholesterol levels, while high-density lipoprotein cholesterol and triglyceride levels did not change significantly.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.